jenkinsci/vectorcast-execution-plugin/README.md

     - External results will be used from the repository
     - Added support for DataAPI VCProjectApi for reporting imported results
 - Bump json from 20220320 to 20230227
-- Added maximum number of queued jobs
+- Added maximum number of jobs to be queued so that server won't get flood with jobs and stall other Jenkins jobs
 - Removed Squore script as customer should use script from their Squore installation.

 ### Version 0.76 (19 Jan 2023)